Forms Modulator

 2015

-The “Tine Organ” is a chromatic organ sounded by an array of thin vertical tines, each coupled with a small MIDI-controlled electromagnet.
-As the magnet pulses with modulation at a specific frequency, the pull and release from the magnets cause the tines to resonate continuously with a pipe organ-like timbre – perhaps like bells played with a bow.
-The Tine Organ is capable of producing 20 chromatic notes in full polyphony starting at middle C and can be used as an attachment to a standard keyboard or DAW.
-The body of the instrument is made out of mahogany and bubinga and houses the soundboard as well as the mini microcontroller responsible for receiving the MIDI and regulating the software oscillators sending voltage to the magnets.
+The “Tine Organ” is a chromatic instrument that generates sound through an array of vertical tines, each paired with a small, MIDI-controlled electromagnet.
+As each magnet pulses at a specific modulated frequency, it produces a cycle of magnetic attraction and release, causing the tines to resonate continuously.
+This method yields a sustained, pipe organ-like timbre, somewhat akin to the effect of bells played with a bow.
+The Tine Organ provides 20 chromatic notes in full polyphony beginning at middle C and can be integrated seamlessly with a standard keyboard or DAW.

 Classification: Lamellophone, Electronophone